pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 If a type is `Sized` that means its size in bytes is known at compile-time and it's possible to put instances of the type on the stack.

-Sizedness of types and its implications is lowkey a huge topic that affects a lot of different aspects of the language.
+Sizedness of types and its implications is a subtle yet huge topic that affects a lot of different aspects of the language.
 It's so important that I wrote an entire article on it called [Sizedness in Rust](./sizedness-in-rust.md) which I highly recommend reading for anyone who would like to understand sizedness in-depth.
 I'll summarize a few key things which are relevant to this article.

 1. All generic types get an implicit `Sized` bound.